stvhwrd/PyQuest/README.md

 ### Operating Systems
-This package has been tested to work on Windows 7 or above.
-Most of the features will also work on Mac OS X and Linux operating systems but have not been tested.
+This package has been tested to work on Windows 7 and above.
+Most of the features will also work on Mac OS X and Linux operating systems but have not been tested as of yet.

 ### Development Setup
 Eclipse [PyDev] was used as the primary IDE.

 [virtualenv] was also integrated with this project in PyDev.
-Once you have Python 2.7 and your virtualenv activated, enter the following command
+Once you have Python 2.7 installed and your virtualenv activated, enter the following command to download and install all the required Python dependencies that are needed.

 `pip install requirements.txt`

-This will download and install all the required Python package dependencies that are needed.

 ### Technologies
 Some of the technologies leveraged in this project are the following:

+ - numpy
+ - pandas
  - Flask
  - AWS Lambda + API Gateway
  - OAuth2